 Even back in 2014 we could see the commercial opportunities in creating our own low latency, optical high speed network, engineering out any single points of failure so that whatever happens, our clients’ IT systems and data is always available.

 It’s good for them and it gives us a real competitive advantage, for instance we have just fitted out Data Hall 2 for a client with very particular requirements.
 We do not believe any of our competitors have the same ability to do that at a granular level, and when you add in our unrivalled data centre, workspace recovery and disaster recovery capabilities, it all adds up to solutions that bring real business benefit to every type and size of organisation.“

 To paraphrase a well-known saying, you can judge an organisation by the company it keeps.
-In our case, its stellar line up of big name clients and partners is testament to an approach centred on truly bespoke ICT solutions, delivered with quality, integrity and expertise.
-A winning formula and one that will continue to drive growth, both for our own business and that of its clients.
+In our case, a stellar line up of big name clients and partners is testament to an approach centred on truly bespoke ICT solutions, delivered with quality, integrity and expertise.
+A winning formula and one that will continue to drive growth, both for our own business and that of our clients.